MerginMaps/docs/src/manage/project/index.md

 ![New Mergin Maps project name and folder](../create-project/mergin_plugin_project_wizard_4.jpg "New Mergin Maps project name and folder")

-:::danger WARNING
+:::danger Network drives are not supported
-Your project should be saved on a local drive.
-Using shared network drives and cloud storage (such as OneDrive or Google Drive) is **not supported**.
+Save your <MainPlatformName /> project on a local drive or cloud storage (e.g. OneDrive or Google Drive).

+Using shared network drives is **not supported**.
 :::

 ### Mergin Maps project folder